A Note on Quantum Divide and Conquer for Minimal String Rotation: Preliminaries

-\begin{lemma} [Quantum string matching, \cite{WY20}] Given text $t$ of length $n$ and pattern $p$ of length $m$, there is a quantum algorithm to finds the leftmost and rightmost occurrences of $p$ in $t$ or reports that $p$ does not occur in $t$ with query complexity $O\rbra*{\sqrt{n\log m} + \sqrt{m \log^3 m \log \log m}}$. \end{lemma}
+\begin{lemma} [Quantum string matching, {\cite[Section 4.3.2]{WY23}}] Given text $t$ of length $n$ and pattern $p$ of length $m$, there is a quantum algorithm to finds the leftmost and rightmost occurrences of $p$ in $t$ or reports that $p$ does not occur in $t$ with query complexity $O\rbra*{\sqrt{n\log m} + \sqrt{m \log^3 m \log \log m}}$, with success probability $\geq 2/3$. \end{lemma}